asmitvedant/earnguard-ai-adaptive-insurance/README.md

+Here's your final README with the "Judges' Takeaway" quote removed and no other extraneous content.
+It's ready for submission.

+---

 # EarnGuard AI – Adaptive Hyperlocal Prophet
 ### Next-Gen Parametric Income Protection for India's Food Delivery Heroes
 #### Guidewire DEVTrails 2026 – Phase 1 Submission